Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-opentelemetry-exporter/README.md

 Review the [OpenTelemetry Logging SDK][ot_logging_sdk] to learn how to use OpenTelemetry components to collect logs.

+When integrating the `AzureMonitorLogExporter`, it's **strongly advised to utilize a named logger** rather than the root logger.
+This recommendation stems from the exporter's dependency on `azure-core` for constructing and dispatching requests.
+Since `azure-core` itself uses a Python logger, attaching the handler to the root logger would inadvertently capture and export these internal log messages as well.
+This triggers a recursive loop of logging and exporting, leading to an unnecessary proliferation of log data.
+To avoid this, configure a named logger for your application's logging needs or set up your logging handler to filter out logs originating from the SDK library.

 #### Export Hello World Log

 ```python